 The question has been asked many times before in classical Jewish literature.
-Since this is a Chabad site, I'll provide the answer given by Rabbi Schneur Zalman of Liadi (circa 1800), the first Rebbe of Chabad.
+Since this is a Chabad site, I’ll provide the answer given by Rabbi Schneur Zalman of Liadi (1745–1812), the first rebbe of Chabad.

-Any person is able to create for himself a time of day and a special place from which s/he reaches out to G‑d.
-And we all should--somewhere in our homes or gardens, a place of prayer and meditation, along with a time of day or week that we sit there and connect.
+Any person is able to create for himself a time of day and a special place from which he or she reaches out to G‑d.
+And we all should—somewhere in our homes or gardens, set aside a place of prayer and meditation, along with a time of day or week that we sit there and connect.
 Even more special is a place that was chosen not just by us, but by G‑d as well.
 And that is the Temple Mount, which G‑d chose as His dwelling place in the time of King David.

-The Talmud tells us that every synagogue is a "minor Holy Temple."
-Thus the abovementioned also applies -- in smaller measure -- to any location designated to be a house of worship for G‑d.
+The Talmud tells us that every synagogue is a “minor Holy Temple.”
+Thus the above also applies—in smaller measure—to any location designated to be a house of worship for G‑d.